 What is Reduced Lens Method

-Reduced lens is a method in improving vision which under corrects the prescription on purpose.
+Reduced lens is a method in improving vision that under corrects the prescription on purpose.
 By doing this, images appear to be slightly blurry compared to when using a full prescription.
 This signals your brain that it needs to see more clearly, causing the vision to improve by hormesis.

-Reduced lens works by giving a little stress to our eyes which in turn makes it stronger.
+The reduced lens works by giving a little stress to our eyes which in turn makes it stronger.

 It is like doing exercise in a gym which strengthens our muscles.
 In the same manner, tiny stress strengthens our eyes.